paketo-buildpacks/paketo-website/content/docs/stacks/_index.md

 ---

 # Stacks
-In the getting started tutorial, you used the Paketo builder to build a Node.js app.
+In the Getting Started tutorial, you used the Paketo builder to build a Node.js app.
 One of the core pieces to Buildpacks and Builders are Stack Images.
 Stacks provide the buildpack lifecycle with build-time and run-time environments in the form of images.

 ## What is a stack?
 A `stack` consists of two images: